Case study: 1km Coastal Walkway Drainage Infrastructure Rehabilitation Cork

 Rehabilitating vital drainage infrastructure in a busy coastal area requires meticulous planning and precision.

-This project, undertaken for a pharmaceutical client in Cork, focused on the restoration of c1km of 900mm diameter process lines and 14 manholes along a public coastal walkway.
+This project, undertaken for a pharmaceutical client, focused on the restoration of c1km of 900mm diameter process lines and c along a public coastal walkway.

 The challenge was to carry out the drain rehabilitation work while minimising disruption to both the public and the sensitive coastal environment.